SQE-5a/SQE-Assignment-3/meeting 1-Notes.md

 ## Third:  Open source web site named as vue StoreFront
 Link of github code of that project is https://github.com/vuestorefront/vue-storefront.

-So we will work on these projects for this assignment.
+So we will work on these projects for assignment.